owenmonroe/knowledge_periodicals_text_reuse/_mindoc_media/source1_image_1.md

 ---

 _title: Mocking Bird Article from Penny Magazine
-description: from the November 16, 1832, issue of Penny Magazine
+description: from the July 13, 1833, issue of Penny Magazin
-creator: The Society for the Diffusion of Useful Knowledge
+creator: The Society for Promoting Christian Knowledge
 _date: Unknown
 rights:
 type: